 Can I Carry Both Types of Passports?

 Yes.
 Even better, if you already hold a valid US passport that was issued after you turned 16, you can apply for a passport card as a mail-in renewal and pay only the $30 renewal fee, saving yourself $25.

 How Do I Apply for My Passport Card?

 First-time passport card applicants who do not have a passport book (traditional passport) must go in person to a passport application facility, such as a post office or courthouse, and submit a completed passport application form, proof of US citizenship, one passport photo and the required fee.

 You may need to make an appointment to apply for your passport card.
-Contact your chosen passport acceptance facility for location-specific information.
-When you apply for your passport cards, you will need to give the passport official the documents you submit as proof of citizenship, but they will be returned to you separately by mail when your passport is issued.
+Contact your chosen passport acceptance facility for location-specific information and appointment availability.
+When you apply for your passport cards, you will need to give the passport official the documents you submit as proof of citizenship, but they will be returned to you separately by mail after your passport has been issued.